spacetelescope/drizzlepac/doc/source/astrometry.rst

     - A MAST-provided version of the second data release version of the official GAIA astrometric catalog.
     - This catalog contains initial proper motion measurements (and errors) for most sources in the catalog.

+  * **GAIAeDR3**

+    - A MAST-provided version of the early release of the third data release version of the official GAIA astrometric catalog.
+    - This catalog contains improved proper motion measurements (and errors) for most sources in the catalog compared to GAIADR2.
+    - This catalog also contains a larger number of sources compared to previous releases of the GAIA catalog.

 Although all solutions are appended to each FITS file, only 1 WCS (referred to as the **'active' WCS**) can be used at a time to represent the transformation from pixel coordinates to world coordinates.
 The active WCS is defined by the standard WCS keywords found in the header of the science extension for each chip in the exposure; *e.g.*, CRVAL1, CRVAL2, CRPIX1, CRPIX2, and so on.

 The *a priori* solution which gets selected to replace the active WCS solution represents the most accurate solution available in the astrometry database at the time, and will be chosen based on the following hierarchy (as of Summer 2019):